Assignment Transfers in Under-Construction Projects: Step-by-Step with Fees

 Fees and Charges to Factor In

 Assignment transfers always involve costs.
 Builders charge transfer fees, sometimes called assignment or substitution fees, which can range between two and five percent of the property value or the consideration amount.
-This is a significant cost and must be factored into negotiations.
+These may be referred to as assignment fees, assignment charges, or builder transfer charges depending on project documentation.

 GST is another area where buyers often stumble.
 Under construction property is subject to GST until a defined stage of completion.
 If the project has not crossed this threshold, the assignment transfer may attract GST on the transfer consideration.
-Misunderstanding these rules can lead to double taxation or disputes later.
+Misinterpreting GST nuances in assignment construction deals can create unexpected tax liabilities.

 Timelines and How Long the Process Takes

 The average assignment transfer in India takes four to six weeks.
 The sequence usually looks like this.
 First, the assignor requests a builder NOC and clears any pending dues.
 Next, the assignment agreement is drafted and signed by all parties.
-After this, transfer fees and GST are paid, followed by submission of documents to the builder and lender if a loan is involved.
+After this, transfer charges, assignment fees, and applicable GST are paid.
+If applicable, banks process loan transfers or require loan closure before transfer.
 Finally, the builder updates its records to reflect the new allottee.

 Negotiating Assignment Transfers Smartly

 Because assignment transfers involve three different parties, aligning interests is critical.
-When negotiating with the builder, clarity helps: explain that dues are settled, documents are in order, and the NOC is only procedural.
-This usually motivates builders to act faster.
+When negotiating with the builder, clarity helps.
+Explain that dues are settled, documents are in order, and request transparency on builder transfer charges and administrative assignment charges upfront.

 With the assignor, the focus is on pricing.
-Since the assignee will bear transfer charges and GST, it is fair to ask for adjustments in the final settlement.
+Since the assignee will bear assignment fees and GST, it is fair to ask for adjustments in the final settlement.
 For the assignee, transparency is key.
-Provide them with receipts and proof of payments made so far, and agree on a clear schedule for the balance.
+Provide them with receipts and proof of payments made so far, and ask for confirmation that no additional assignment charge will be raised later.

 Negotiation is not just about lowering costs but about ensuring fairness so that no party feels shortchanged.
-BrickFi often supports buyers and sellers with data-driven benchmarks and templates that help keep the process professional and efficient.
+BrickFi often supports buyers and sellers with data-driven benchmarks to evaluate whether proposed assignment charges are reasonable for that specific project.

 Pitfalls That First-Time Buyers Miss